Monday, December 1, 2008

 Saturday, September 13, 2008

 I have been going over how I wanted to build my engine.
 I have so many options, 4.6 2 valve, 4.6 4 valve like the Cobra engines, 5.4 2 or 4 valve.
 I could go with turbos, roots blower or a Vortech blower.
 Well, I just picked up an SVO intake manifold so I'm going to be building a 4.6 2V.
 Ford came out with the SVO intake manifold along with the SVO 2 valve heads in 1998.
-The 4.6 2v heads and intake for the '96 through '98 were dogs.
+The 4.6 2v cams and intake for the '96 through '98 were dogs, the NPI heads were fine, just toss the cams and intake.
 It's one of the reasons these model years are looked down upon.
 In 1999 Ford came out with the 2v PI heads, PI standing for performance improved.
 It took the power of the 4.6 2v up to 260 HP from 215 for the non-PI heads.
 The SVO parts were made to help the underpowered SN95 Mustangs.
 The intake manifold was not around long.
 Ford came out with the Bullitt intake for their 2001 Bullitt Mustang.
 The Bullitt intake is similar to the SVO, it just works with the PI heads.
 The SVO heads are still being made and they are the best flowing 2 valve heads you can put on a modular 4.6.
 So my plan now is to build a 2v SVO engine with no power adder, all N/A (naturally aspirated).
 With cams, long tube headers and the normal bolt ons I should see around 300 HP at the wheels.
 This intake is very hard to find because the Ford Factory Stock racers snapped them all up for their race cars.
 I got really lucky and did a Google search for them and found them up in Cartersville GA at a place called, Modular PowerHouse, or MPH.
 They are a great bunch of guys that love to hot rod Mustangs.
 I have a feeling that they will be seeing a lot of me!

 Sunday, July 20, 2008

 Click the photo for a larger view....
 I found the LED gauge cluster mod at this link.
-The instructions are great and Trey did a fantastic job on this writeup.
+The instructions are great and Trey did a fantastic job on this write up.
 If you follow his instructions this mod is very easy.
 I first did this to my wife's 1998 v6 convertible.
 It took me longer because some of the parts are different than what is in his writeup.
 Today I did my GT and it only took two hours and I was taking my time.
 I also had to polish my gauge cluster so that took some extra time.
 You can get the bulbs here.
 Just do a search for WLED-R5.
 The cost is not so bad, $2.99 plus .95 cents for the cool white version.
 You need 7 bulbs, two for the HVAC cluster and 5 for the gauge cluster.
-My gauge cluster was a tad dim and when I found Trey's writeup over at my other hangout, sn95forums.com, I thought I'd give it a try.
+My gauge cluster was a tad dim and when I found Trey's write up over at my other hangout, sn95forums.com, I thought I'd give it a try.
 Wow, I love the way it looks now, brighter and a nice cool blue.
 The blue is from a film that Ford puts behind the gauge so the warm yellow old bulbs would make the gauge glow greenish.
 With the cool white it has a very nice blue glow that I like very much.
-I'm very happy I found Trey's writeup and if you do this mod please send him a message to thank him.
+I'm very happy I found Trey's write up and if you do this mod please send him a message to thank him.

 Sunday, June 22, 2008